GraphBench: Next-generation graph learning benchmarking: Experimental setup

 where $\sigma$ denotes the GeLU nonlinearity and $\vec{W}_1, \vec{W}_2$ are weight matrices.
-Further, $\phi$ is the selected baseline, and \textsf{NNN} denotes a two-layer feed-forward neural network with GELU non-linearity~\citep{Hendrycks2016Gelu}.
-For the GT baseline, we employed biased attention as described by~\cite{Spe+2025}.
-Furthermore, we incorporate RWSE~\citep{Dwivedi2022RWSE} and LPE~\citep{Mueller2024Aligning} as node positional encodings for our MPNN and GT baselines.
+Further, $\phi$ is the selected baseline, and \textsf{MLP} denotes a two-layer multilayer perceptron with GELU non-linearity~\citep{Hendrycks2016Gelu}.
+For the graph transformer baseline, we employed biased attention as described by~\cite{Spe+2025, stoll2025generalizable}.
+Furthermore, we incorporate RWSE~\citep{Dwivedi2022RWSE} and LPE~\citep{Mueller2024Aligning} as node positional encodings for our GNN and graph transformer baselines.

-\paragraph{Decoder} Since every task requires task-specific predictions, we provide a decoder for each.
-In all functions, we use the same decoder layout, differing only in the predictions.
+\paragraph{Decoder}~ Since each task requires task-specific predictions, we provide a decoder for each task.
+Across all functions, we use the same decoder layout, differing only in the predictions they make.
 We propose a decoder two-layer multilayer perceptron for our baseline models consisting of two linear layers $\vec{W}_1 \in \mathbb{R}^{d \times d}, \vec{W}_2 \in \mathbb{R}^{d \times o}$ as well as GELU non-linearity, with $o$ denoting the task-specific output dimension, i.e.,

 Optionally, a bias term can be added to the decoder.